 Sexually transmitted diseases or STDs have a new name.
 They are now called “sexually transmitted and blood-borne infections (STBBIs)”.
-The word “infection” is more accurate given that some conditions may or may not have visible symptoms.
+The word “infection” is more accurate because there may not be any symptoms.

 Chlamydia